AlcantaraMC/PhilippineLocalitiesAPI/README.md

 		<code>SSL_LOC_KEYP</code> and <code>SSL_LOC_CERT</code> will only be read if the <code>SERVER_MODE</code> is set to "HTTPS".
 These two must contain the paths to your SSL key and certificate respectively.
 	</li>
 	<li>Run the <code>app.js</code> file with your favorite NodeJS task runner.
 I personally use Process Manager 2 or PM2 (https://pm2.keymetrics.io/), since it's easy for me to set the maximum RAM, among other settings.</li>
+	<li>Optional: This is also a dockerized application.
+Use <code>docker-compose up --build</code> to build and deploy the application quickly, or edit the docker-related files to suit your needs.</li>
 </ol>
 <h2>API Endpoints</h2>
 <ul>